tianhaoz95/matrix/design/matrix-core-design.md

 ### 4.2 Client: The Operator Interface
 *   **Minimalist Dashboard:** Focused on throughput and local environment health.
+*   **Capability Explorer:** A dedicated screen to initiate "System Scans."
+Displays a Markdown preview of discovered capabilities for user modification and approval.
 *   **The Log Stream:** Realtime terminal-like output showing the agent's internal thought process (Chain-of-Thought).
 *   **Physical Feedback (Sentinel Only):** Visual indicators of connected hardware status.